 7. What dos and don’ts would you want to share as a Blogger?

-Do your SEO keyword research and thoroughly write about your topic, as I mentioned in my previous answer.
+I do keyword research thoroughly before writing about your topic, as I mentioned in my previous answer.

 Make sure the content is not just fluff.
 Keep your ego out of your blogging.